-Resource Parents are expected to demonstrate maturity and stability during the temporary placement of a child allowing the child to be protected and feel nurtured.
-They are able to meet developmental goals of each child and maintain family connections.
-This often requires the Resource Parent to work directly with birth parents towards a reunification plan.
+Caregivers are expected to demonstrate maturity and stability during the temporary placement of a child while allowing the child to be protected and feel nurtured.
+They are able to assist each child with meeting his/her developmental goals and maintain family connections.
+This often requires caregivers to work directly with birth parents towards a reunification plan.

 The prospective Resource Parent must meet these minimum criteria:

 Must be at least 21 years of age